Treaty of Pavia

-The Treaty of Pavia was signed in Pavia on October 9, 1617, between representatives of the Spanish Empire and the Duchy of Savoy.
-Based on the terms of the accord, Savoy returned the Duchy of Montferrat to the Duchy of Mantua.
-Moreover, the treaty managed to establish an unstable peace between the Duchy of Savoy and the Duchy of Milan.
+The Treaty of Pavia was signed in Pavia on October 9, 1617, between representatives of the Spanish Empire and the Duchy of Savoy ending the War of the Montferrat Succession.

+Based on the terms of the accord, Savoy returned Alba (in the Duchy of Montferrat) to the Duchy of Mantua, while Vercelli was returned to Savoy.
+Moreover, the treaty managed to establish an unstable peace between the Duchy of Savoy and the Spanish-held Duchy of Milan.